 - btcwallet - A hierarchical deterministic wallet daemon, written in Go.

-- Electrum - A fast server-trusting wallet.
+- Electrum - A fast server-trusting wallet, written in Python.

 - Eloipool - A fast mining pool server application, written in Python.